-5. Are there special waiting period requirements if unemployment is due to a strike?
+6. Are there special waiting period requirements if unemployment is due to a strike?

-If a worker is unemployed because of a strike conducted in accordance with the Railway Labor Act, benefits are not payable for days of unemployment during the first 14 days of the strike, but benefits are payable during subsequent 14-day periods.
+Yes.
+If a worker is unemployed because of a strike conducted in accordance with the Railway Labor Act, benefits are not payable for days of unemployment during the first 14 days of the strike.
+However, benefits are payable during subsequent 14-day periods.
+(In contrast, when a worker's unemployment is not caused by a strike, whether conducted in accordance with the Railway Labor Act or not, benefits are payable for every day claimed in excess of seven during the first 14-day claim period.)

-If a strike is in violation of the Railway Labor Act, unemployment benefits are not payable to employees participating in the strike.
-However, employees not among those participating in such an illegal strike, but who are unemployed on account of the strike, may receive benefits after the first two weeks of the strike.

-While a benefit year waiting period cannot count toward a strike waiting period, the 14-day strike waiting period may count as the benefit year waiting period if a worker subsequently becomes unemployed for reasons other than a strike later in the benefit year.
+If a strike is in violation of the Railway Labor Act, unemployment benefits are not payable to an employee participating in the strike.
+However, an employee who is not participating in such an illegal strike, but is unemployed because of the strike, may receive benefits after the first two weeks of the strike.
+Whether an employee participates in an illegal strike or not, the employee should still file the first 14-day claim.
+While a benefit year waiting period cannot count towards a strike waiting period, the 14-day strike waiting period may count as the benefit year waiting period if a worker becomes unemployed for reasons other than a strike later in the benefit year.

-6. Can employees in train and engine service receive unemployment benefits for days when they are standing by or laying over between scheduled runs?
+7. Can employees in train and engine service receive unemployment benefits for days when they are standing by or laying over between scheduled runs?